VariantSync/Vatras/src/Framework/Definitions.lagda.md

 Variability languages denote sets of variants.
 Interestingly, variants can be modelled as a variability language in which nothing can be configured.
-Every expressions describes a singleton set of variants.
+Every expression describes a singleton set of variants.
 ```agda
 -- 𝟙-Lang
 data Variant : 𝕃 where